sarvesh9325/RestoringOccludedObjects/README.md

 YOLOv11s is responsible for detecting objects within an image by producing bounding boxes around them.
 It is chosen for its excellent trade-off between inference speed and accuracy, making it suitable for real-time applications.
 It initiates the pipeline by locating regions of interest (occluded objects) that other components will process further.

 **Architecture:**
-- Backbone: Lightweight CNN for fast feature extraction.
+- `Backbone`: Lightweight CNN for fast feature extraction.
-- Neck: Feature Pyramid Network (FPN) to fuse multi-scale features.
+- `Neck`: Feature Pyramid Network (FPN) to fuse multi-scale features.
-- Head: Predicts bounding boxes, confidence scores, and class labels.
+- `Head`: Predicts bounding boxes, confidence scores, and class labels.

 **Activation Functions:**
 - `SiLU`: Smooth and self-regularizing, improves learning in convolutional layers.